-Whether you want to surprise your partner, or escape from the hustle and bustle, escaping from the city
+Whether you want to surprise your partner, or escape from the hustle and bustle, escaping from the city.

-Visit castellcir Castle before it’s too late
+Visit Castellcir Castle before it’s too late.

 This castle has not impacted popular culture as it deserves, and despite being an Asset of Cultural Interest since 1888, the state it is in is precarious to say the least.